Breaking the cubic barrier in the Solovay-Kitaev algorithm: Appendix: Elkasapy's theorem

-where $\eps > 0$ is small and can depend on $n$.
+Finally, we will show that $\ccan_{\SU(2)}(\omega_n) \le f_n$ by evaluating $\omega_n$ at particular conjugate group elements $g,h \in \SU(2)$ which we make from Pauli matrices.
+Let \begin{eq}{e:ghval} \end{eq} where $\eps > 0$ is small and can depend on $n$.
 (Or we can work in $\SU(2)[[\eps]]$.)
 We substitute the matrix values \eqref{e:ghval} into the recurrence \eqref{e:elk2}, and then simplify the result with the approximation \eqref{e:glbracket} and the commutation relations for Pauli matrices:

 We learn by induction that

 for all $n$.
 In particular,

 which shows that $\ccan_{\SU(2)}(\omega_n) \le f_n$. \end{proof}